t4ngojuli3tt/TriviaUdacity/backend/README.md

 All endpoint returns contains keys success and status_code with boolean and int values respectively  (e.g.   {"status_code": 200, "success": true, ...} )

+There are 3 error handlers (404,409, 422), all returns json with three key value paris and error code e.g jsonify({
+            "success": False,
+            "error": 404,
+            "message": "Not found"
+        }), 404

 GET '/categories'